MX23RW : Tuesday, June 3 19:32:36| >> :120:5362:5362:

 A loss will see Preston's 10-season stay in the second tier come to an end if Hull and Luton pick up a point and Derby avoid a considerable swing in goal difference, while a draw will only be enough if Hull and Luton fail to win and Derby lose to Stoke.

-Their hopes of securing safety with a win may be tempered by the fact they have failed to win any of their previous five away games against Bristol City since they recorded a 1-0 victory in November 2018 (D3, L2).
+Their hopes of securing safety with a win may be tempered by the fact that they have failed to win any of their previous five away games against Bristol City since they recorded a 1-0 victory in November 2018 (D3, L2).

 Bristol City Championship form: